SafeExamBrowser/seb-server-setup/docs/install-production.rst

 **Setup:**

-The docker setup consists of two docker-files, "sebserver.Docker" that defines and builds an image for the SEB Server, "setup.Docker" that defines the initial setup job and a docker-compose.yml file that orchestrate the setup of the needed containers/services.
+The docker setup consists of two docker-files, "sebserver.Docker" that defines and builds an image for the SEB Server and "setup.Docker" that defines the initial setup job.
+And a docker-compose.yml file that orchestrate the setup of the needed containers/services.
-The build of the image for SEB Server first clones the defines version of the SEB Server source repository form GitHub and build the SEB Server with Maven that leads to a self-contained, spring-boot-based, jar artifact that will be run with a usual java command on container startup.
+The build of the docker image for SEB Server first clones the configured version of the SEB Server source repository from GitHub and builds the SEB Server with the Maven build tool that leads to a self-contained, spring-boot-based jar artifact that is run with a usual java command on the container startup.
-For MariaDB the defined public image is been used to build-up the MariaDB server service.
+For MariaDB the official public image is used to build-up the MariaDB server service.

 **Configuration**

-The configuration for each service are located in the local /config directory separated by folders for each concern.
+The configuration for each service is located in the local /config directory separated by folders for each concern.
 The "spring" folder contains all the Spring and Spring-Boot based configurations and is used by the seb-server service.
 The "mariadb" folder contains the usual mariadb configuration file that is loaded form the seb-server-mariadb service on startup.
 The "nginx" folder contains a usual nginx reverse-proxy configuration and is used by the reverse-proxy service.
 The "jmx" folder contains JMX related configurations and is also